cdfoundation/toc/process/new_project_onboarding.md

 ## Technical & Infrastructure

-   * Domain Transfer - project-related domains should be transferred to the Linus Foundation via an issue created here https://jira.linuxfoundation.org/plugins/servlet/theme/portal/2/group/19
+   * Domain Transfer - project-related domains should be transferred to the Linux Foundation via an issue created here https://jira.linuxfoundation.org/plugins/servlet/theme/portal/2/group/19
    * Github Repos - project-related repositories must be located in a neutral LF Github organization.
 The current GitHub organization owner must invite the user "thelinuxfoundation" (no quotes) as an owner.
 GitHub’s documentation for how to do that is here: https://docs.github.com/en/organizations/managing-organization-settings/transferring-organization-ownership
    * Zoom account - projects may request a zoom sub-account for scheduling community meetings.
-Please submit a ticket to CDF Helpdesk, identifying key community members who should have access.
+Please submit a ticket to [CDF Helpdesk](https://jira.linuxfoundation.org/plugins/servlet/theme/portal/2/group/19), identifying key community members who should have access.

 ## Legal

   * Any registered marks for the project must be transferred to the Linux Foundation.

 ## Outreach & Marketing

   * A press release announcing the new project will be put out by CDF.
 Please identify key messaging and community members to provide quotes and email pr@cd.foundation
   * Podcast - projects are welcome to do a kickoff episode on The Pipeline Podcast, more detail here: https://cd.foundation/podcast/